doars/doars/packages/doars-fetch/README.md

 - `{boolean} fetchDirectiveEvaluate = true` If set to false the fetch directive's value is read as a string literal instead of an expression to process.
 - `{string} fetchDirectiveName = 'submit'` The name of the fetch directive.
 - `{object} fetchOptions = {}` Default fetch options to use, the options object provided when calling fetch will be merged with this default.
+- `{string|boolean} intersectionEvent = 'intersect'` The name of the intersect special event listener.
+To disable the event from ever triggering set this option to false.
+- `{HTMLElement} intersectionRoot = null` The element to be used as the viewport for checking the visibility of the elements.
+It must be an ancestor of the targeted elements.
+By default it is the browsers viewport.
+- `{CSS margin property} intersectionMargin = '0px'` Margin around the root.
+- `{number|Array<number>} intersectionThreshold = 0` Thresholds of visibility the directive should be executed. `0` results in as soon as a pixel is in view. `1` results in that the entire element needs to be in view. `[0, 0.5, 1]` results in three possible calls when it is a pixel in view, 50% in view and entirely in view.
+- `{string|boolean} loadedEvent = 'load'` The name of the load special event listener.
+To disable the event from ever triggering set this option to false.

 ## Compatible versions